-Stingrays have long tails, or rays, to defend themselves but supposedly don’t attack at these tourist-laden feeding grounds.
+Stingrays have long tails, or rays, to defend themselves, but supposedly don’t attack at these tourist-laden feeding grounds.
 I watched the giant ghosts convene, their beady eyes like knowing marbles atop of their gray swampy bodies.
 Their bellies were as white as snow, with large, toothless, gaping craters for mouths, muscular enough to rip dinner out of shells, or worse.

+I was going to dive with these amazing creatures.
 After a deep breathe, I geared up and took the plunge for the last scuba dive of my honeymoon.
 Swaying with the current, 12 feet underwater, I sat cross-legged on the sandy bottom of the Caribbean Sea, 500 miles south of Miami.

 The water ran cold down the back of my black neoprene wetsuit while hordes of the giant prehistoric-looking stingrays soared through the water all around me, looking for bloody bits of squid and octopus.